hogoww/IdleChampionTooling/README.md

   - Chests
   - Inventory state
 - Ability to redeem chests
-- Ability to open chests of line (Do not do this while Idle Champion is running)
+- Ability to open chests offline (Do not do this while Idle Champion is running)
 - Ability to analyse the opened chests results [Work in progress]

 ## How to Install